 A practical PRM is defined in ICC v4.
 It has a reference viewing condition based on the ISO 3664 P2 viewing condition for appraisal of hard copy prints, with an illuminance of 500 lux and a neutral surround reflectance of 20%.
 Whereas the ICC v2 PCS used an ideal print based on a reference medium defined as perfect diffuse reflector with an unlimited colour gamut, the v4 PRM is based on a high quality virtual photo print medium with a 288:1 dynamic range, having a neutral reflectance of 89% and a darkest printable colour having a neutral reflectance of 0.30911%.

 The target gamut of the PRM was not specified in the initial publication of ICC.1:2004-10.
-The PRM gamut is now defined in the first amendment to ICC.1:2004-10, which recommends the Perceptual Reference Medium Gamut (PRMG) as the target gamut.
-This amendment provides numeric values for the gamut boundary of the PRMG in the CIELAB colour space.
+The gamut was defined in the first amendment to ICC.1:2004-10, and is in the current v4 specification.
+The Perceptual Reference Medium Gamut (PRMG) is recommended as the target gamut, and numeric values for the gamut boundary of the PRMG in the CIELAB colour space are given.

-The PRMG amendment provides ICC profile optional tags for the perceptual and saturation rendering intents that identify whether the PRMG was used in rendering to or from the PRM.
+The specification provides ICC profile optional tags for the perceptual and saturation rendering intents that identify whether the PRMG was used in rendering to or from the PRM.